NZ2ND Transfer with On-the-Fly Conversion

 • dValue = 32 indicates the number of columns in the NZ matrix, that is, the width of the matrix is 32 elements.

-• srcNdMatrixStride = 1 indicates the offset between the start addresses of adjacent NZ matrices, that is, the distance between A1 and C1, which is 256 elements (16 DataBlocks x 16 elements).
+• srcNdMatrixStride = 1 indicates the offset between the start addresses of adjacent NZ matrices, that is, the distance between A1 and C1 (16 data blocks × 16 elements = 256 elements).

-• srcNStride = 4 indicates the offset between adjacent Zs in the same source NZ matrix, that is, the distance between A1 and B1, which is 64 elements (4 DataBlocks x 16 elements).
+• srcNStride = 4 indicates the offset between adjacent Z-tiles in the same source NZ matrix, that is, the distance between A1 and B1 (4 data blocks × 16 elements per block = 64 elements).

-• dstDStride = 160, indicating the offset between adjacent rows of a destination ND matrix, that is, the distance between A1 and A2, which is 10 DataBlocks, that is, 10 x 16 = 160 elements.
+• dstDStride = 160 indicates the offset between adjacent rows in a destination ND matrix, that is, the distance between A1 and A2, which is 10 data blocks (10 × 16 = 160 elements).

-• dstNdMatrixStride = 48 indicates that the offset between the start point of the xth destination ND matrix and the start point of the (x + 1)th destination ND matrix in dst, that is, the distance between A1 and C1, is 48 elements (3 data blocks x 16 elements per block).
+• dstNdMatrixStride = 48 indicates the offset between the start points of the x th and (x+1) th destination ND matrices in dst, that is, the distance between A1 and C1, which is three data blocks (3 × 16 = 48 elements).

 Figure 1 NZ2ND conversion (half type)

 The following figure shows the NZ2ND conversion of the float type.
-The parameter values and descriptions are as follows:
+The parameter settings in the example are described as follows:

 • nValue = 4 indicates the number of rows in the NZ matrix, that is, the height of the matrix is 4.